Student accommodation guide #3: private halls

 - Not university registered buildings: although your uni can recommend you private halls of residence, these are not actually officially part of your university

-- Same student halls pitfalls apply: noise, not choosing who you live with, mess and so on
+Same student halls pitfalls apply: noise, not choosing who you live with and messy shared spaces

 Typical costs: private halls vs. renting private housing